mupq/pqm3/README.md

 # Ubuntu
 sudo apt install gcc-arm-none-eabi binutils-arm-none-eabi qemu-system-arm

-# Build all schemes in the project.
+# QEMU emulates the lm3s platform.
+So build all the schemes with `PLATFORM=lm3s`.
-make -j
+make -j PLATFORM=lm3s

 # At this point there is a bunch of binaries in the `elf/` directory.
 # You can run any of these binaries using `qemu-system-arm`.
 For example, to